-A/N: I’m happy to welcome and share my thanks with two new members of my pre-reading team, AnakinSmom and princeselisa.
-Thank yous to NKubie for pre-reading and Midnight Cougar for being my rockstar beta every week. xx
+A/N: I’m happy to welcome two new members of Team Spiderward: AnakinSmom and princeselisa.
+Thank yous to my team for all you do. xx

 Disclaimer: Stephenie Meyer owns Twilight.
 The NHL owns anything that sounds familiar.
 I’m here having fun.

 In a city filled with one point three million people, it’s undeniable how the absence of one in particular affects everything.
 Even if it is only for two weeks.
 Monday sucks.
 And despite the comfort of having Scout and Shadow with me, I still feel Bella’s departure deeply.
 I think they can sense a shift in my mood too.
 I know she will be simply a text or phone call away, but damn, I’m already missing her something fierce.

 I appreciate how precious every moment of time she spends with her parents will be on this trip.
 Knowing I need to keep my intrusions to a minimum, I plan to limit myself to checking in with her daily.
 It’s a lofty goal, because I suspect it could easily snowball into two or three times a day, if I don’t keep myself in check.
 But at least I’m trying to give her space.
 Plus, I have my own responsibilities needing my undivided focus, no matter how challenging that may be with her gone.

 When the final horn blasts Monday night, we take a loss against Edmonton, two to one with Ben in goal.
 I’m the first to the locker room, out of my gear, and eager to complete my post-game routine.
 And check my phone, which I left in my truck, for a text from Bella, letting me know she’s arrived safely.